Jump to section

-Symptoms of tracheal hypoplasia may occur in puppies at any age, though most puppies present with labored breathing and a cough between 5- 7 months.
-Tracheal hypoplasia is a congenital condition that most commonly afflicts young Brachycephalic or “short-nosed” breeds such as Bulldog, Shih Tzu, and Boston Terrier.
+Symptoms of tracheal hypoplasia can occur in puppies at any age, though most puppies present with labored breathing and a cough between 5- 7 months.
+Tracheal hypoplasia is a congenital condition that most commonly afflicts young Brachycephalic or “short-nosed” breeds such as Bulldogs, Shih Tzus, and Boston Terriers.
 Due to breed-specific features, such as short, boxy skulls and pushed-in noses, Brachycephalic puppies are genetically inclined toward upper respiratory symptoms like wheezing, coughing, and pneumonia.
 An aberrant trachea further compounds breathing difficulty and presents an even greater challenge to the dog, veterinarians, and pet owners.

 In the best possible scenario, some puppies “outgrow” the condition when normal development lessens the severity of the narrowed structure.